Toys from the Past

 From £135 per group

-COVID UPDATE: Maximum capacity reduced to 2 classes.
+COVID UPDATE: Maximum capacity reduced to 2 classes if in one bubble.

 We are taking bookings for the Summer Term 2021.

 Please contact the Education Team at firstname.lastname@example.org for more information.

 “Well organised and engaging…The children brought a lot of information back to class” (Teacher from Alderman Jacobs)